fluid-project/infusion-docs/src/documents/Builder.md

 1. It combines any schemas it finds in the `fluid.prefs.schemas` namespace;
 2. It merges these with any information found in the `primarySchema` option.

 This preliminary schema is then filtered based on the preferences found in the auxiliary schema to produce the subset of only preferences found in both the primary and auxiliary schemas.
-This set of preferences will be the final set supported by the builder. _**NOTE:** All panels and enactors defined in the auxiliary schema will be created and rendered, but only those that have corresponding preferences in the primary schema will actually work_.
+This set of preferences will be the final set supported by the builder.

+<div class="infusion-docs-note"><strong>Note:</strong> All panels and enactors defined in the auxiliary schema will be created and rendered, but only those that have corresponding preferences in the primary schema will actually work.</div>

 ## Output of Builder ##